MPLLang/mpl-tutorial/01-setup/README.md

 result [2, 3, 5, 7, 11, 13, 17, ..., 99999989]
 ```

-Depending on the number of cores you computer has, you might want to decrease
+Depending on the number of cores you computer has, you might want to use
-this number.
-The syntax is `<program> @mpl procs <num processors> --`.
+fewer processors.
+The syntax for a MPL executable is
+`<program> @mpl procs <num processors> --`.
 For
 example, we can run on 1 or 2 processors, shown below.
+We can see that with 2 processors, the `primes` benchmark takes about 1
+second to run.
+This is about twice as fast as using one processor.

 ```
 <container># mpl/examples/bin/primes @mpl procs 1 --